 Limited on-site photocopying, scanning, and image reproduction services are available at the Associated Archives.
 Copies of documents that are of legal or letter size are available in two formats: paper and .pdf files.
 Please indicate format on the request form.
 The cost for photocopying/scanning is based on the number of pages.

 Additional charges will be incurred for large orders.

-Images may be requested for reproduction as prints, negatives, slides, or scanned for digital images.
-The cost for images is based on the number of images and/or on the resolution and size of the image requested.
+Photographs and Digital Images may be requested for reproduction as digital images only.
+The cost for images is based on the resolution and file format of the image requested.

 Materials that are deemed by staff too fragile to handle will not be reproduced.

 Photocopying/Scanning Policy & Billing Form

 Permission to reproduce or publish archives materials in their entirety or a substantial portion thereof requires the written authorization of the Director of the Associated Archives.
 Permission to cite consulted materials is included in the agreement to use the archives and is governed by scholarly practice and copyright.
 Written consent to publish or reproduce materials does not restrict the Archives' right to publish the same materials or allow others to do so.
 To see a copy of our Permission to Use Form, please click on the link below.

 Proper credit must be given to the Associated Archives at St. Mary's Seminary & University when materials are cited or published in scholarly works.
 To see a copy of the sample Citation Sheet we have compiled, please click on the link below.